Delegates at the 9th World Urban Forum were urged to see urbanisation, migration, and diversity as realities to be managed, not problems to be solved.

 KL’s iconic Ampang Park shopping centre, which was the city’s first shopping mall, built in 1973, has been demolished, along with many historic buildings in Brickfields.
 Several other landmarks, including the city’s old railway station, have been sadly neglected and are now dilapidated.

 During a WUF9 press conference a journalist questioned Maimunah Mohd Sharif about Kampong Baru and asked whether kampongs were part of a cultural heritage that should be preserved and protected.

 Sharif declined to comment specifically about Kampong Bharu, and suggested that the journalist direct his question to the KL city council, but she did say that culture and heritage were important ingredients in sustainable development.

 Many fine and important words were spoken at WUF9 about urban regeneration, inclusion, and sustainability, and positive actions are sure to result from the debates, information exchanges, and networking that took place.

 In their declaration at the end of the forum, the participants called for “the deployment of all efforts, means, and resources available towards the operationalisation of the concept of cities for all”.

 However, if settlements like Kampong Bharu, which is a real urban village with a history dating back to its creation in 1899, are allowed to disintegrate and disappear, then those words will have somewhat of a hollow ring, in the case of KL at least.

-More coverage to come in Part Two (the priorities for people with disabilities, grassroots actions in Latin America, India, and Nepal, innovations in public transportation, and more about youth empowerment).
+More coverage to follow (defining cities; grassroots actions in Latin America, India, and Nepal; innovations in public transportation; and more about youth empowerment).